 Alongside sensors, there was the anticipation the industry would start becoming increasingly hungry for more data collected from devices in the field.
 And this is where Mesh Device Properties comes into play.
 In 2017, Mesh Device Properties specified over one hundred definitions of data points which can be exchanged between Bluetooth mesh devices.
 This was an extremely rich collection of data definitions, enabling data-rich lighting networks.
 Fast forward to October 2020, and we have just published Version 2 of the Mesh Device Properties specification (MDPv2).
 MDPv2 almost doubles the number of data definitions – the count is now 183.
 And, importantly, most of the added data definitions are related to lighting systems, DALI in particular.

-DALI, the brand owned by the Digital Illumination Interface Alliance, stands for Digital Addressable Lighting Interface and was formally known as IEC62386.
-It is a very well established and broad set of lighting standards, also known as parts.
-What has been of a particular interest recently are the DALI Parts 25x (most notably 251, 252, and 253), collectively known as D4i (DALI for IoT) or the luminaire data parts.
+DALI, the lighting-control protocol driven by the Digital Illumination Interface Alliance (also known as the the DALI Alliance), stands for Digital Addressable Lighting Interface.
+It is based on IEC62386, a very well established and broad set of lighting standards, also known as Parts.
+What has been of a particular interest recently are the DALI Parts 25x (most notably 251, 252, and 253), which are compulsory for D4i certification.

 - Part 251 covers luminaire asset management and includes data, such as serial number, date of manufacturing, and nominal parameters (wattage, voltage, CRI, CCT, and others).

 - Part 252 takes care of energy metering and defines how power and consumed energy are reported.